Plumsail/helpdesk-docs/Online/How To/Onboaring with teams.rst

 #########################################################

 A good onboarding experience can help you set your new hires up for success from the get-go.
 This is especially relevant when your team or its part is working remotely and you can't easily guide the new employee in person.
-In this article, we'll take a look at a couple of tricks you can use to partially or fully automate the process with the help of Plumsail HelpDesk, MS Teams, and PowerAutomate.
+In this article, we'll take a look at a couple of tricks you can use to partially or fully automate the process with the help of Plumsail HelpDesk, MS Teams, and Power Automate.

-#. `Use MS Teams to trigger the onboarding process in Power Automate`_
+#. `Trigger the onboarding process with MS Teams`_
 #. `Use HelpDesk MS PowerAutomate connector for onboarding process`_
 #. `Send messages to MS Teams chat and channel`_
 #. `Complete flow`_

-Use MS Teams to trigger the onboarding process in Power Automate
+Trigger the onboarding process with MS Teams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `MS Teams`_ is a a communication and collaboration hub for the users of your Office365 tenant to chat, hold video meetings, share files, etc.